Maahygrah/web3-onchain-log/README.md

 * **Granular Documentation Blueprint:** A technical writing standard that breaks down highly complex smart contract processes or node setup requirements into scannable, step-by-step instructions to prevent user error during technical rollouts.

+* **Equilibrium Price Delivery:** The mechanical process where algorithmic market makers drive an overextended asset back to the exact 50% mark of a trading range.
+This process ensures price rebalances cleanly before any high-probability expansions can take place in either premium or discount zones.